 Turns a non-distributed node into a distributed node by starting net_kernel and other necessary processes.

 If Name is set to undefined the distribution will be started to request a dynamic node name from the first node it connects to.
 See Dynamic Node Name.
-Setting Name to undefined implies options dist_listen => false and hidden => true.

 Currently supported options: